Bucks County Writers Workshop

 A workshop, such as the BCWW, is likely to be a member’s only audience—sorry to say.
 Make your work as good as you can make it.
 The odds are you’ll never have another (nor a better) audience.
 Give fellow members the respect they deserve.
 No one has the time or inclination to read amateurish trivia and sloppy slapdash formatting.
 That said, it should be understood that writing is a life-long learning experience, and I guarantee the writer who thinks he has learned everything he needs to know about writing hasn’t.
 Serious writers strive for quality, not the second-rate, and that means an understanding of the art and craft and—work.

 Dedicated writers read.
 Not just the classics, but what’s being written today by today’s writers in today’s publications (what’s left of them).
 Jeeze, merely reading Houghton Mifflin’s Best American Short Stories [of the year] or Anchor’s O. Henry Prize Stories [of the year] isn’t too much to ask.
 That way one learns not only who is being published, but the types of stories being written and where they’re being published.
-A story written for The Saturday Evening Post in 1948 probably wouldn’t stand a ghost of chance of being published in today’s market.
+A story written for The Saturday Evening Post in 1948 probably wouldn’t stand a chance of being published in today’s market.
 Good writers are inevitably readers.
 In fact, they don’t just read.
 They study, analyze, examine the story structure, dialogue, narrative, and learn from it.
 Yes, it puts a crimp on reading for the pure joy of it, but it’s the writer’s curse.

-I tallied the number of printed pages of all twenty-nine general fiction and mystery novels reviewed in the March 21, 2003, issue of Publishers Weekly, the Bible of the book world.
+I tallied the number of printed pages of all twenty-nine general fiction and mystery novels reviewed in the March 21, 2003, issue of Publishers Weekly, the bible of the book world.
 The total number of pages was 8437.
 Divided by twenty-nine, that’s an average of 290.931 pages per book.
 In terms of manuscript pages, add on another 100 pages or so to reach the average length of 291 published pages.

 So how many words?
 Word processors make it easy to do a word count.
 In typewriter days days, you had to count the words in a line of text, then multiply that number by the number of lines on the page to get the page’s average number of words.
 Then you had to use that number multiplied by the number of pages in the manuscript.
 Generally, this is how the publishing world sees it: A novella is considered 7,500 to 40,000 words.
 A novel is considered 60,000 to 150,000 words.
 Anything between 40,000 and 60,000 words is in no-man’s land.
 Above 150,000 words you’re in War and Peace territory, and that requires a strong commitment from both the publisher and the reader.